 Our summer 2017 flight information will be published on a separate secure website, which can be accessed from the Parent Portal.

 Please watch this series of six pre-departure videos, designed to help prepare you and your family for your Experiment summer abroad.

 Once Experimenters and parents have watched the videos together and read the program-specific information on the pre-departure webpage, you are invited to complete our pre-departure quiz.
 One lucky Experimenter who answers all questions correctly will receive an Experiment tote bag for his or her travels this summer.
 Bon voyage!

-The group’s meeting time is four hours prior to your international flight departure.
-If you are flying domestically, your domestic flight should arrive no later than five hours prior to the international flight departure.
+The group’s meeting time is five (5) hours prior to your international flight departure.
+If you are flying domestically, your domestic flight should arrive no later than six (6) hours prior to the international flight departure.
 When everyone is present, you will check in as a group with your group leaders, who hold your international ticket.
 Do not check in in advance.
 Your group leaders will meet you at the time and area designated and will be holding an Experiment sign.
 Your international airline tickets will be electronically confirmed; there is no paper ticket.

 Don’t forget your valid passport!